In the on-going war to increase customer loyalty, where should you focus your customer experience efforts?

 Excitement Attributes are the ones that help businesses to overtake their competitors.
 These are the attributes that just need to be there, almost no matter how poorly implemented, and they will garner huge customer loyalty.

 - Having an e-commerce enabled website: it’s hard to believe but not too long ago just having an e-commerce capable website was an Excitement Attribute.
-The ability to log-on, select, purchase and have your product delivered at 10pm at night was a boon.
-Now of course it’s expected.
+The ability to log-on, select and purchase your product at 10pm at night was a boon.
+Now of course it’s a Hygiene factor.

 - Twitter support: Do you remember when companies started actively monitoring and responding to customer Tweets?
 That was a way to drive loyalty, now if no-one responds to your tweet within 30mins it’s reason to move your business, i.e. it’s a Hygiene factor.

 - Frequent Flyer miles: when American Airlines first launched their frequent flyer program it was a game changer and a real reason to be loyal to the company.
 Now it’s hard to find the differences between different airline programs.